-(B) State the title of the action, the Court in which it is pending, and its civil-action number; and
+(B) State the title of the action, the Court in which it is pending, and its civil-action number; and subpoena commanding attendance at a deposition shall state the method for recording the testimony.

 (C) Command each person to whom it is directed to do the following at a specified time and place: attend and testify; produce designated documents, electronically stored information, or tangible things in that person's possession, custody, or control; or permit the inspection of premises.